OPS-E2E-PPE/VBA-Docs/api/Word.lists.md

 ---
 title: Lists object (Word)
-ms.prod: word
 ms.assetid: 1fd927c5-6186-5ca0-80ae-c2ab225d092c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Lists object (Word)

 A collection of **List** objects that represent all the lists in the specified document.

 ## Remarks

 Use the **Lists** property to return the **Lists** collection.
 The following example displays the number of items in each list in the active document.

 ```vb